 Well left: Good work, you could identify the questions that are beyond you.

 Make this table for all the Mock CATs that you have taken so far (separately for each section) and you will find a pattern which will help you evaluate your ability to choose the right questions in Mocks and hence in CAT.
-Here are some things that will help you evaluate your performance once you have categorized your questions in the table I have chalked:
+Here are some things that will help you evaluate your performance once you have categorized your questions in the table chalked:

 1) Ideally, most of your questions should be in two columns – Good Shot & Well Left.
 If this is the case, then you are safe and probably have a good score in the section.